teaching resource

 • For students who require support, provide them with a visual reminder of the syllable types to refer to while they are completing the mazes.
 Our Types of Syllables Anchor Charts would be perfect for this purpose!

-• For students who require extension, challenge them to write a list of all the other syllables (and their accompanying syllable type) that can be found on the worksheet.
+• For students who require an extension, challenge them to write a list of all the other syllables (and their accompanying syllable type) that can be found on the worksheet.

 Download the File Format That Best Suits You

-Use the dropdown menu next to the Download button to select between the PDF or Google Slides version of this resource.
+Use the dropdown menu next to the Download button to select between the PDF or editable Google Slides version of this resource.

 Because this resource includes an answer sheet, we recommend you print one copy of the entire file.
 Then, make photocopies of the blank worksheet for students to complete.